srcworks-software/Cyckle-ai/README.md

 # FAQ (Frequently Asked Questions)
 These are some questions that are probably never asked but just incase they are, here you go.

 ## What model does Cyckle use?
 Despite using the *GPT*4all library, it actually utilizes ```phi3``` as it's model.
-We do not plan on adding anymore, though the model itself may change as we aim to have a more lightweight approach to local LLMs.
+We do not plan on adding anymore, though the model itself may change as we aim to have a more lightweight approach to local LLMs (or really, SLMs in our case).

 ## Will Cyckle be packaged into my distro's package repos?
-We do not plan on native packaging and are currently working on distributing via flatpak.
+Currently, any and all packaging systems have been SEVERELY painful to set up.
+So for as long as that is true, don't expect an easy-to-install Cyckle.

 ## What system do I need for Cyckle?
-The exact specifications are not known but gpt4all requires any processor with AVX2 (Intel i3 2nd gen).
+The exact specifications are not known but gpt4all requires any processor with AVX2 (Intel i3 2nd gen/AMD FX-1400 or above).
 The testing hardware was conducted on an i5-7200u with integrated graphics.
+RAM is also recommended to be around 8 or more gigabytes just to be safe.

 # NOTICE
 This software is provided subject to the MIT License and may be republished or distributed only in accordance with the terms of the MIT License.